"[At coombe Road] there is a culture of mutual respect and warmth throughout." Ofsted, 2023

-Our topics help pupils develop an understanding of their own social and cultural traditions as well as those of others in other parts of the world and at other times.
+Our curriculum help children develop an understanding of their own social and cultural traditions, as well as those of others in other parts of the world and at other times.
 They develop an appreciation of the diversity and richness of their own and others' cultures.

-Pupils' moral development involves them recognising right and wrong, respecting the law and understanding consequences.
+Children's moral development involves them recognising right and wrong, respecting the law and understanding consequences.
 Our Golden Values are central to this learning as is our promotion of 'empathy'.
-Regular Circle Time is conducted where the children are actively supported to explore the school’s Golden Values and promote the emotional literacy that underpins Coombe Road Primary School’s restorative approach to behaviour (see Behaviour Management Policy).
-It also provides opportunities for pupils to offer reasoned views about moral and ethical issues thus developing their ability to understand and appreciate the viewpoints of others on these issues.
+Regular Circle Time is conducted where the children are actively supported to explore the school’s Golden Values and promote the emotional literacy that underpins Coombe Road Primary School’s restorative approach to behaviour regulation.
+It also provides opportunities for children to offer reasoned views about moral and ethical issues thus developing their ability to understand and appreciate the viewpoints of others on these issues.

 The development of social skills is central to the learning opportunities at Coombe Road.
 Pupils are able to work and learn in all manner of collaborative groupings from adopting science officer roles, to solving context-based mathematical problems, competing together in House sports' competitions and training Playground Buddies.
 They develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.

 Pupils acquire an understanding of the responsibilities and rights of being a member of society through:

 - the development and adoption of class charters,

 - following our Golden Values, our 'Eco' work,